jondhill333/p-task/README.md

 State Management - The front end handles state locally in the relative page as it is only used for the holding of the data before either submission into the backend (AddProperties) or render (ViewProperties), I felt no great complexity of state management was required for this task.

-Testing Strategy - as Unit testing can come with some overheads with regards to set up, I have implemented the basics here without much in depth unit testing
+Testing Strategy - As unit testing comes with some time overheads with regards to set up, I have implemented the basics here without much in depth unit testing

 CSS preprocessor - I am familiar with Material UI, hence my reason to utilise it for the the front end